 The complaints process must be as accessible as possible to all and special consideration will be given to the patient and/or family members or carers who may need additional support and advice in using the complaints procedure.
 Where care and treatment is provided to children, we are aware of the difficulties a child faces in expressing concerns or complaints and we will take extra care to offer support to help a child or young adult overcome these and to deal with the problem confidentially and sensitively.
 If the complainant requires the services of an interpreter, these will be secured at the time of the complaint is made and at any other time as necessary.

 We will offer to take the patient into a private area to discuss the matter privately if they so wish and to listen carefully to establish the facts and make notes if the patient require the practice to make a record of the complaint on their behalf.

 How to make a complaint

 We will advise the patient that there is a complaints procedure in place and offer a Patient Complaints Leaflet and a Patient Complaint Form.
-Patients maey alternatively wish to discuss their concerns with the Business Partner (if available) or to make an appointment to do so.
-The patient may complete the patient problem report form or put their concerns separately in writing or by email to firstname.lastname@example.org
+Patients may alternatively wish to discuss their concerns with the Complaints Officer.
+The patient may complete the patient problem report form or put their concerns separately in writing or by email to firstname.lastname@example.org.

 If the complaint is provided verbally, this can be written down on the patient’s behalf and where possible, the patient will be shown the written account for their approval.